 - North Quabbin Energy: Get your questions answered by members of this informal group providing guidance and inspiration to citizens of the 9 towns in the North Quabbin area.

 - Pioneer Valley Photovoltaics (PV²): Come see the ‘gear’ and hear the music on a stage that is powered by a solar electric system.
 This year all of the festival, including the vendors in the Portal to the Future will be powered by solar energy and batteries.

 - Domestic DC systems: Installing off-grid and grid-tied solar systems in the North Quabbin area.
-Powering the wood turning lathes at the festival.
-Visit our trailer in the renewable energy section
+Powering the the festival with batteries.
+Visit our trailer in the Portal to the Future.

 - The Rich Earth Institute: providers of ecological sanitation, will once again collect urine at the Festival to be sanitized and used as fertilizer.
 They would love to talk to you about your feelings and perceptions of urine-derived fertilizer as part of the social research they are doing.
 Look for their tables near the potties at the festival.